DCC-EX/dcc-ex.github.io/docs/ex-rail/getting-started.rst

 Connecting your Arduino and pressing the :guilabel:`Upload` button in the usual way will save the file and upload your script into the Command Station.

-If you are using the Arduino IDE (rather than the |EX-I|) you can create the myAutomation.h file in the Arduino IDE.
+You can create and edit the myAutomation.h using a text editor (like Notepad), but if you are using the Arduino IDE (rather than the |EX-I|) you can create the myAutomation.h file in the Arduino IDE.
 Use the pulldown button and select New Tab (or simply press Ctrl+Shift+N).

 .. image:: /_static/images/ex-rail/setup1.jpg
    :alt:  Setup pulldown button
    :align: center
    :scale: 100%
+   :target: #myautomation-h-editing-your-sequences

 .. image:: /_static/images/ex-rail/setup2.jpg
    :alt:  Setup pulldown menu
    :align: center
    :scale: 100%
+   :target: #myautomation-h-editing-your-sequences

 Enter the file name "myAutomation.h" (This is case sensitive)